bbawj/note-vault/Notes/Transmission Control Protocol.md

 #### TCP Fast Retransmit
 The timeout period can be relatively long, delaying retransmission of the lost packet.
 The sender can detect packet loss well before the timeout event by noting **duplicate ACKs**.
 When *3* duplicate ACKs are received, a fast retransmit is performed before the timer expires.
 ## Flow Control
-TCP places received bytes in a receive buffer.
+The TCP receiver places received bytes in a receive buffer.
 Flow control is a mechanism to prevent the sender from overwhelming the receiver with data it may not be able to process—the receiver may be busy.
 ### Receive Window (rwnd)
 Transmit a receive window value in each ACK packet between both sides to communicate the size of available buffer space to hold incoming data such that the buffer does not overflow:
 ![](https://i.imgur.com/G2cu6EX.png)
+### Silly window syndrome
+1. When the receiver consumes data slowly, the window becomes smaller to the point where the data transmitted is smaller than the packet header resulting in inefficient data transfer (thrashing).
+2. When the sender creates data slowly, a small packet that does not fully utilise the maximum segment size is sent also resulting in inefficient data transfer.
+#### Nagle's algorithm (case 1)
+Applications such as telnet/rlogin generates a 41 byte TCP packet for each 1 byte of user data.
+1. Each TCP connection can have only one outstanding (i.e., unacknowledged) small segment (i.e., a tinygram)
+2. While waiting - additional data is accumulated and sent as one segment when the  ACK arrives, or when maximum segment size can be filled
+3. Self-clock: the faster ACKs come, the more often data is sent.
+Thus automatically on slow WANs fewer segments are sent
+#### Delayed acknowledgements
+Rather than sending an ACK immediately, the TCP receiver waits up to 200ms.
+This prevents the sender from sliding its window.
+Traffic is reduced and potentially more data can be piggy backed on the ACK.
+*Host requirements RFC states the delay must be less than 500ms which is the standard timeout interval.
+This ensures that retransmit is not triggered.*
 ## Stateful: Order of transmission
 TCP is capable of transmitting messages spread across multiple packets without explicit information from the packets themselves.